 Despite increasing your monthly payment, you still end up paying a lot of interest on your credit card debts.
 Dallas based bankruptcy law firm Recovery Law Group lawyers suggest filing for bankruptcy under Chapter 13 as a viable option.
 Bankruptcy seems a good solution.
 Filing for chapter 13 results in the creation of a repayment plan, in which, you will make monthly payments to your bankruptcy trustee who would distribute it amongst your creditors in a pre-determined share.
 The payments continue to be made over a period of 3-5 years.
 After the end of your repayment plan, any unsecured debts such as credit card debts, personal loans, and medical bills are discharged.

 During chapter 13 bankruptcy, for a debt of $20,000, your monthly payments come to $425.
 Thus, you end up paying a nominal amount of money ($25,500) towards your credit card debts over a 5-year period and end up saving nearly 15 years of your life.
 Though monthly payments do not go down, you end up saving nearly $85,000!
 Chapter 13 also helps for other loans like those for home or car.
-However, since filing for bankruptcy is a matter of grave concern it is important to consult an expert bankruptcy attorney before making any decision.
+However, since filing for bankruptcy is a matter of grave concern it is important to consult a bankruptcy attorney before making any decision.
 In case you are looking for a bankruptcy attorney to consult for your case, call 888-297-6023.